borgmatic-collective/borgmatic/docs/how-to/develop-on-borgmatic.md

 Then you'll be able to run end-to-end tests as per normal, and the test script will automatically use your non-root Podman socket instead of a Docker socket.

-## Code style

-When writing code for borgmatic, start with [PEP 8](https://www.python.org/dev/peps/pep-0008/).
-But then, apply the following deviations from it:

- * For strings, prefer single quotes over double quotes.
- * Limit all lines to a maximum of 100 characters.
- * Use trailing commas within multiline values or argument lists.
- * For multiline constructs, put opening and closing delimiters on lines separate from their contents.
- * Within multiline constructs, use standard four-space indentation.
-Don't align indentation with an opening delimiter.
- * In general, spell out words in variable names instead of shortening them.
-   So, think `index` instead of `idx`.
-There are some notable exceptions to this though (like `config`).
- * Favor blank lines around logical code groupings, `if` statements, `return`s, etc. Readability is more important than packing code tightly.
- * Import fully qualified Python modules instead of importing individual functions, classes, or constants.
-E.g., do `import os.path` instead of `from os import path`.
-(Some exceptions to this are made in tests.)
- * Only use classes and OOP as a last resort, such as when integrating with Python libraries that require it.
- * Prefer functional code where it makes sense, e.g. when constructing a command (to subsequently execute imperatively).

-Since borgmatic uses Ruff for code lining and formatting, many other code style requirements are also enforced when running automated tests.

 ## Continuous integration